 Lucky Kona Earth is located at 2000 ft. elevation.
 We have cooler temperatures and more rain.
 Our trees mature slowly, giving the fruit more time to develop and ripen.
 This translates to lush fruit, large beans, and robust flavor.

-Though lesser quality “Kona blends” abound, many containing just 10% of beans from Kona mixed in with coffee from Guatemala or Brazil, true 100% Kona Coffee can only be grown in the specific Kona coffee belt region and must contain, as the name implies, 100% Kona-grown coffee.
-The resulting signature 100% Kona Coffee is known for its rich, aromatic flavor with little bitterness or aftertaste, appealing to coffee aficionados around the world.
-It is considered a premium, gourmet product and is prized by coffee lovers everywhere.
+Lesser quality “Kona blends” abound, many containing just 10% of beans from Kona.
+However, true 100% Kona Coffee grows only in the Kona coffee belt region and must contain, as the name implies, 100% Kona-grown coffee.
+The resulting signature specialty coffee has a smooth profile with little bitterness or aftertaste.
+Coffee aficionados around the world prize it for it's unique characteristics.

-As a rule of thumb, it costs the farmer about 8 dollars to pick one pound of coffee.
+As a rule of thumb, it costs the farmer about 10 dollars to pick one pound of coffee.
 Add to this the costs of operating the farm, (the inputs or materials used to support the crop, equipment costs, fuel, etc.), along with the costs of processing the coffee.
 Next, add the cost of land leases or mortgages, taxes and other overhead costs.
 Finally, add marketing, sales, packaging and shipping costs to get the roasted coffee into the hands of customers.
 It is understandable then, that a pound of Kona coffee yields a price which averages between $50 and $70 per pound.
 Most coffee lovers think it's worth the splurge and, as a price per cup, 100% Kona Coffee is still a very good value for a premium gourmet product.